edwinksl/ZotPlus.github.io/better-bibtex/citation-keys.md

 ### Functions

+- `auth`, `authIni`, `edtr`, ... and all the author-related fields that mimic the JabRef equivalents also have capitalized versions (so `Auth`, `AuthIni`, `Edtr`, ...) which follow the same algorithm but do not have any cleaning (diacritic folding, space removal, stripping of invalid citekey characters) applied.
+These can be used to pass through the filters specified below much like the fields from the table above.
+See also "usage note" below.
 - `journal`: returns the journal *abbreviation* (I know, counterintuitive, but best mimics JabRef).
 If you want the full journal title, use `PublicationTitle`. `journal` returns the same as `JournalAbbreviation`, if set; if not set, and 'automatic journal abbreviation' is enabled in the BBT settings, will use the same abbreviation filter Zotero